conroyiwhiwhu/--CONROYIWHIWHU.GITHUB.IO-IPND-NANODEGREE-INTERACTIVE-RESUME/README.md

-# Stage 5: Choose Your Path
+# IPND Stage 5: Choose Your Path Nanodegree Project

-Choose one of four paths (Front-End, Back-End, Mobile, or Data Analyst) and complete a course and project of your choosing.
-Get a real sense of the kind of work that each of these developers do daily.
+HTML CSS JavaScript jQuery
-All of the projects come straight from other Udacity courses or Nanodegree programs.
+Using jQuery, developed an interactive resume application that reads all data from a JSON file and then dynamically modifies the DOM to display the information.
+Further customized the project by personalizing the design using CSS.

-If you choose to enroll in the Nanodegree related to your path, you will already have a jumpstart with credit for completing your chosen project.
+ Nanodegree Project

 This project is a part of the Introduction to Programming Nanodegree